 Advertisement

-This year it runs from June 16th to June 19th, 2022, with decorations and events on in various locations throughout the city.
+This year it runs from June 8th to June 11th, 2023, with decorations and events on in various locations throughout the city.

-Roughly translated as 'How the egg dances', L'Ou Com Balla is one of the region's quirkiest festivals, along with the correfocs (where fire work-wielding devils run through the streets).
+Roughly translated as 'How the egg dances', L'Ou Com Balla is one of the region's quirkiest festivals, along with the correfocs (where firework-wielding devils run through the streets).
 The festival is only held in Barcelona and its origins date back to between the 15th and 17th centuries according to different historical records.

 Several places in Catalonia and in the rest of Spain, such as the coastal town of Sitges, mark Corpus Christi with giant carpets made of flowers and petals spread throughout the streets.
 While you can see a few of these in Barcelona, the Catalan capital celebrates a little differently.